guinetn/browserLocalHomepage/assets/slides/finance/startup.md

 * IPO* (Initial Public Offering = introduction en Bourse).
 Rare

 ## hard lessons learned
-* “Make something people want”
+* Make something people want”
-* “We coded alone, without real user feedback”
+* We coded alone, without real user feedback
+* Done is better than perfect
+* The member is the boss
+* Start small, then extend
+* Change one thing at a time
+* Add logging and error handling early
+* Test the parts before the whole

 ## VCs «venture capitalists»